Jerusha Coltof (Kitot Nitzanim-Gan & Lomdim b’Yachad Staff)

 Sandi has been an Early Childhood educator for over 20 years, working with children ages 3-5.
 She earned a Master’s Degree from Manhattanville College in Early Childhood Education.
 She ran a lovely Tot Shabbat program for many years.
 The services were engaging and interactive, and connected children and their families to Shabbat through prayers, songs, movement, games and stories.
 Sandi has subbed in a Gan class, and has done many leave replacements.
 Currently, she is working at Riverdale Temple, in a UPK class.
 She is looking forward to continuing the shared partnership with PJCs parents and children on Saturday morning during Torah Time.
 Sandi has three grown children and two wonderful grandchildren.

-Elise Goldenberg (Kitah Alef)
+Rivka Kisling (Kitah Alef)

 Emily Herzfeld (Lomdim b’Yachad Staff)